 The 5 best local beers and where to drink them in Brussels

 1) Cantillon Geuze

 The first sip comes as a shock, but this classic Brussels sour beer may gradually win you over.
 It’s brewed in an authentically old Brussels brewery down by the Midi Station using a traditional process that goes back centuries.
 It’s sometimes called the Champagne of beers, yet Cantillon is sold in less than a dozen Brussels bars.

 This light Belgian ale with a hint of hops is gaining a following in Brussels, partly due to the beautiful label.
-It is brewed by the Brasserie de la Senne, which launched in rural Flanders but recently moved to industrial Molenbeek.
+It is brewed by the Brasserie de la Senne, which launched in rural Flanders but moved in 2010 to industrial Molenbeek.

 Olivier de Brauwere and Sébastien Morvan launched a new craft beer called Delta in the summer of 2013.
 Supported by crowdfunding, they have gone on to develop several other beers, including Dark Sister and the lovely German-style Grosse Bertha.
 They create their beers in a brewing lab located in an abandoned brewhouse in downtown Brussels, open from Thursday to Saturday.